This article will give you a step by step guide on how to soundproof your existing home office. Low-Cost DIY Soundproofing

 There is a cover so you’re not bombarded with cool air of course.
-Almost all of the other types white noise machines makes sounds that come out of a speaker.
+Almost all of the other types of white noise machines make sounds that come out of a speaker.
 You might as well download an app if you’re going to go that route.

 Step 8 – Ever Try Noise Cancelling Headphones?

 Have you ever tried a pair of noise-canceling headphones?
 I have, and I really like it when I want to drown out the background noise while trying to listen to a podcast.